 In the process, you need to agree to the IAB Europe legal documents and specify the country where you run your website.
 After that, the Global Vendor List (GVL) will be downloaded automatically, which contains all the vendors for which you could obtain consents.
 Every thursday the GVL is updated by IAB Europe.
 Real Cookie Banner automatically takes care that you always use the latest GVL for your consents.

 Real Cookie Banner only support the service-specific scope of TCF.
 This should be the “TCF-mode” you need for nearly every website.
-You can use consents obtained in this way on other websites via Consent Forwarding.
-Edge-cases wherefore you need a group-specific or global scope in the TCF standard is not supported and there are no plans to support these scopes in the near future.
+You can use consents obtained in this way on other websites via Consent Forwarding instead of using TCF group-specific scope.
+There are no plans to support group-specific scope in the near future.

 Add TCF vendor in cookie banner

 The previous steps have prepared that we can obtain consents for the use of certain purposes for certain vendors.
 We now need to create the vendors.